 RECOMMENDED: 4 Types of Pit Bull Breeds

-Why Swimming Can Be Hard for Pitbulls
+5 Reasons Why Swimming is Hard for Pitbulls

 Make no mistake, Pitbulls weren’t developed to be in water.
 And given their physical traits, it’s easy to see why.
 These dogs have attributes that make it more difficult to stay afloat in water.
 However, this does not mean they can’t overcome them.

-Bred to run on land, not swim in water
+1. They were bred to run on land, not swim in water

 In the past, all dog breeds were bred for a specific purpose, role or job in society.
 Most dogs were bred to be aids to humans, though some were companions and others provided entertainment.
 In the Pitbulls’ case, they had multiple roles.